 - 3.1 If a Group Member, including a Non-European Group Member, receives any request from an individual relating to the rights described in section 1.2 above, this must be passed to the Senior Director, International Privacy immediately upon receipt indicating the date on which it was received together with any other information which may assist the Senior Director, International Privacy to deal with the request.
 Such requests can be sent to emeadataprotection@verizon.com. - 3.2 The Senior Director, International Privacy will make an initial assessment of the request to decide whether it is a valid request and whether confirmation of identity or any further information is required.
-The request does not have to be official or mention data protection law to qualify as a valid request. - 3.3 When the individual making the valid request is not an employee of a Group Member and the Group Member has reasonable doubts concerning the identity of the individual, the Group Member may request such information that it may reasonably require in order to confirm the identity of the individual making the request. - 3.4 Group Members must deal with a valid request without undue delay and in any event within 1 month of its receipt.
+The request does not have to be official or mention data protection law to qualify as a valid request. - 3.3 When the Group Member has reasonable doubts concerning the identity of the individual, the Group Member may request such information that it may reasonably require in order to confirm the identity of the individual making the request. - 3.4 Group Members must deal with a valid request without undue delay and in any event within 1 month of its receipt.
 Group Members may extend this period, by up to two further months if necessary, taking into account the complexity and number of the requests.
-Where a Group Member extends the period in which it will deal with a valid request, the Group Member will inform the individual of the extension within one month of receipt of their request, together with the reasons for the delay.

-3.5 The Senior Director, International Privacy will contact the individual in writing to confirm receipt of the valid request, seek confirmation of identity or further information (e.g. clarification on the processing activities to which the request relates), if required, or decline the request in accordance with section 4 below.
+Where a Group Member extends the period in which it will deal with a valid request, the Group Member will inform the individual of the extension within one month of receipt of their request, together with the reasons for the delay. - 3.5 The Senior Director, International Privacy will contact the individual in writing to confirm receipt of the valid request, seek confirmation of identity or further information (e.g. clarification on the processing activities to which the request relates), if required, or decline the request in accordance with section 4 below.